 Not only that, but many companies like the one mentioned above, Ubisoft, which has been accused of despising female protagonists in several video games. assassins Creed, as Origins and Odyssey, to put more emphasis on male characters due to a perception that games would not sell without strong male protagonism or that female characters require “a lot of extra production”.
 In addition to having a toxic workspace.

 This problem will not be resolved overnight, but there are viable ways that industry, as well as society, can take as mentioned by Bolt Burdon Kemp, a specialist in abuse, Siobhán Crawford.
-According to the article A lawyer's perspective on the industry's abuse problem, the lawyer reports that often there is no knowledge of a structure that enables harassment within companies and it is necessary to have structure and start to be aware that it is not a “joke”.
-Abuse is serious and must be combated.
+According to the article A lawyer's perspective on the industry's abuse problem, the lawyer reports that many times there is no knowledge of a structure that allows harassment within companies and it is necessary to have structure and start to be aware that it is not a “joke”.
+Abuse is serious and must be fought.

-"The games industry and the companies within it say, 'Yes, we are going to change, yes, we are going to do something about it.'
-But they don't arrive and do the job.
-They just stand up for what they think people want to hear and allow things to go on. “
+“The gaming industry and the companies within it say, 'Yes, let's change, yes, let's do something about it.'
+But they don't come and do the work.
+They just stand up for what they think people want to hear and let things go. "

-She also points out that she has worked on several cases of abuse, including against institutions such as the Catholic Church and realized that systemic abuse remains uncontrolled within such institutions.
-Crawford was impressed by the “ingrained misogyny” of the gaming culture and, by extension, the industry, saying that he needs a top-down approach to cope effectively.
+She also points out that she has worked on several abuse cases, including against institutions such as the Catholic Church and has realized that systemic abuse remains out of control within such institutions.
+Crawford was impressed by the "ingrained misogyny" of gaming culture and, by extension, the industry, saying it needs a top-down approach to tackle it effectively.

 Also according to the lawyer, reasons such as favoritism, potential loss of institutional knowledge and fear of damaging the company's reputation with a public scandal, among them, make companies decide not to act correctly.
-And to stop acting or positioning yourself according to what is expected, is to be negligent and irresponsible.
-Another mistake is to think that the workspace is "family".
-It is stated by the lawyer that there is no such family relationship at work.
+And failing to act or position yourself in accordance with what is expected, is to be negligent and irresponsible.
+Another mistake is to think that the workspace is “family”.
+It is stated by the lawyer that this family relationship at work is non-existent.